jonnonz1/nz-statute-book/acts/public/2002/sentencing-act-2002.md

 (6) For the purpose of this section, a term of imprisonment imposed on an offender (whether by committal, sentence, or order) in respect of the non-payment of a sum of money, contempt of court, or disobedience of a court order is deemed to be a determinate sentence of imprisonment.

 ### 84 Guidance on use of cumulative and concurrent sentences of imprisonment
-(1) Cumulative sentences of imprisonment are generally appropriate if the offences for which an offender is being sentenced are different in kind, whether or not they are a connected series of offences.
+Sentencing for all offences for which offender is being sentenced (1) Cumulative sentences of imprisonment are generally appropriate if the offences for which an offender is being sentenced are different in kind, whether or not they are a connected series of offences.
 (2) Concurrent sentences of imprisonment are generally appropriate if the offences for which an offender is being sentenced are of a similar kind and are a connected series of offences.
+Definition of further offence for purposes of this section (3) In this section, a further offence, for an offender, means an offence committed while the offender was— (a) on bail; or
+  (b) in custody under a court direction, a court order, or a sentence; or (c) released on parole.
+Sentencing for offences that are, or include, further offences (4) If the offences for which an offender is being sentenced are, or include, further offences, then— (a) subsections (1) and (2) apply to all the offences for which the offender is being sentenced; and (b) subsection (5) applies to the further offences for which an offender is being sentenced.
+(5) It is generally appropriate for the further offences for which an offender is being sentenced to be cumulative on the sentences for the offences for which the offender is being, or has been, sentenced that are not further offences.
-(3) In determining for the purpose of this section whether 2 or more offences committed by 1 offender are a connected series of offences, the court may consider—
+Considerations in determining if offences are connected series of offences (6) In determining for the purpose of this section whether 2 or more offences (whether further offences, or offences that are not further offences) committed by 1 offender are a connected series of offences, the court may consider—
   (a) the time at which they occurred; or
   (b) the overall nature of the offending; or
   (c) any other relationship between the offences that the court considers relevant.